mlatcl/mlfc/_lamd/latent-variable-modelling.md

 youtube: 0mtK2_rc0IY
 ---

-\include{_mlfc/includes/mlfc-notebook-setup.md}
+\notes{\include{_mlfc/includes/mlfc-notebook-setup.md}}

 \subsection{Review}

-\notes{So far in our classes we have focussed mainly on regression problems, which are examples of supervised learning.
+\notes{So far in our classes we have focussed on regression problems and generalised linear models.
+These are examples of supervised learning.
 We have considered the relationship between the likelihood and the objective function and we have shown how we can find paramters by maximizing the likelihood (equivalent to minimizing the objective function) in this session we look at latent variables.}

 \include{_ml/includes/clustering.md}